edmeehan/edmeehan-dev-astro/src/content/pages/analytics.md

       <h4 class="h2"><strong>Frequently Asked Questions</strong></h4>

       Have a question?
 I have answered some common questions here.
 Don't see an answer to your question?
-Ask me here.
+[Ask me here](/contact/).
     faqs:
-      - question: Do you build Shopify eCommerce stores?
+      - question: Do you use Google Tag Manager?
         answer: >-
-          Yes!
-Shopify is my preferred eCommerce platform.
-I have experience building Shopify hosted stores using their internal CMS and Liquid templating language, as well as building JamStack eCommerce stores using a 3rd party headless CMS and the Shopify APIs.
+          Yes.
+I have extensive knowledge and expertise in setting up tracking on websites of all sizes, including high-traffic sites, with GTM.
+I am highly proficient in using GTM and utilizing the data layer in websites and apps to implement custom tracking solutions.
-      - question: Do you offer design services?
+      - question: Do you set up GA4 tracking?
         answer: >-
-          Though I have experience as a graphic and UI designer, I do not offer any design services to my clients.
-However, I can bring a designer onto the project or work with your internal designers.
+          Yes.
+I can setup new tracking based on your older UA setup, or I can start from scratch by building a new tracking strategy.
-      - question: Do you build WordPress sites?
+      - question: Are you a data analyst?
         answer: >-
-          I have built many WordPress projects in the past, but I decided in 2019 to no longer support or develop themes or plugins for WordPress.
-As a platform it does not offer the speed, security, and publishing features I require for my services.
-If you are looking for WordPress development and need help finding a developer I can point you in the right direction.
+          Yes, and No. I am a marketing analytics strategist, my expertise is in tracking strategies and implementing them.
+As a data analyst, my skills are primarily focused on conversion metrics, attribution, and traffic channels.
+For more in-depth analysis of data sets outside of Google Analytics, I refer to my network of Business Intelligence experts and data scientists.
-      - question: Can I edit or publish changes to my site if you build it?
+      - question: Do you use Tableau?
         answer: >-
-          Yes, it is one of the main features of the websites I build.
-I will select a Headless CMS that works best for your needs and build a site that will allow you to edit pages and layouts, publish new pages, and manage users and permissions.
-I have years of experience working with marketing and content teams, so I understand the need for a pain-free publishing process.
+          No. That is a tool I personally don't have much experience with, but refer to my network of Business Intelligence experts and data scientists.
     section:
       transition: curve
       background: primary